 - Heating: White TSI paper that is complete wrap or seam tape on ducting, air-duct cement and insulation

 - Fire doors, fire/kiln brick and fireproofing

 Starting April 1, 2017, Metro will require similar test results for asbestos for the following list of construction materials, in addition to those listed above:

 - Surfacing materials for interior wall and ceiling systems: textured surfacing material that covers the entire surface of the wall and/or ceiling system such as trowel-applied, skim or brown coats, and orange peel texture

 - Insulation: block, boiler and spray-applied sink undercoating

-- Gaskets: furnace, boiler and wood stove
+- Gaskets: furnace, mechanical (not automotive), boiler, and wood stove

 Metro reserves the right to request analytical test results for other materials not listed above.

 New materials manufactured from 2004 on: Unused materials listed here that were manufactured in or after 2004, or similar used materials coming from new construction built in or after 2004, do not need to be tested for asbestos.